 Can water sample provide representative and reliable data for these chemicals?

+- ?)
 Signifies there is uncertainty associated with this judgment.
-Causes of uncertainty may include an insufficient length of record to establish clear trends, incomplete data sets, or inconsistent evaluation outcomes.
+Causes of uncertainty may include an insufficient length of record to establish clear trends, incomplete data sets, or inconsistent evaluation outcomes. - Includes HE degradation products

 Source: Table 3.3-3